Long back i have heard a question from some people. How to stop my dog from resource guarding me?

 Let us find out in this article and let us discover ways to stop this behaviour.

 How to stop my Dog from Resource guarding me?

-Before finding out ways to stop this behaviour, let us have a brief idea about our canine friend and its resource guarding behaviour so that we can deal with this behavioural problem more easily and efficiently.
+Before finding out ways to stop this behaviour, i want you to have a brief idea about your canine friend and its resource guarding behaviour so that you can deal with this behavioural problem more easily and efficiently.

 Resource guarding in dogs- What is it actually?

-Mother nature has provided dogs with an instinctive nature of protecting its food from other animals.
+Mother nature has provided dogs with an instinctive nature of protecting their food from other animals.
 Hence its protective behaviour is very much present in its genetic code.